-Both the cheek rises and the length of pull of the Archangel Opfor stock are fully adjustable, in order to make it as ergonomic as possible for each individual shooter.
-The barrel channel is also a free floating design in order to maximize accuracy out of the Mosin (as free floating barrels are almost always more accurate).
-The soft rubber recoil pad helps to mitigate, and there’s even a storage compartment in the grip as well where you can store extra items such as spare bullets, a first aid kit, knife, money, a small cleaning kit, and so on.
+Both the cheek rises and the length of pull of the Archangel OPFOR stock are fully adjustable, making it ergonomic for different shooters.
+The barrel channel is also a free-floating design to maximize accuracy out of the Mosin (as free-floating barrels are almost always more accurate).
+The soft rubber recoil pad helps to mitigate, and there’s even a storage compartment in the grip where you can store extra items such as spare bullets, a first aid kit, knife, money, a small cleaning kit, and so on.

 - Comes with a grip storage compartment

 - Barrel channel is free floating to promote better accuracy

 - Cheek riser and length of pull are both fully adjustable

 - Comes with detachable box magazines for faster reloading

 - A lower accessory Picatinny rail is available separately